darrelzhang/TDWP-5A9D/README.md

 The parallelization strategy for wavepacket dynamics calculations studying polyatomic reactions is given in the program mpi_scatt_1.f and mpi_scatt_2.f.

+As shown in potdriv.f, the interface for the PES is given in the subroutine potdriv(...).
+The PES we used for H+NH3 is given in "nh4_pipnn.o".
+Based on the requirements of the interface, one can change the PES for other type of X+YNZ2 reaction.

 # Requirements
 Linux OS